 Gonorrhoea can be easily treated with a single dose combination of antibiotics.

 Occasionally a second course of antibiotics is needed if your symptoms do not go away or you are found to have a strain of gonorrhoea resistant to those drugs.
-There are substantial levels of resistance to a number of antibiotics (including penicillin, tetracyclines and ciprofloxacin) in some strains of gonorrhoea present in the UK.
+Some strains of gonorrhoea have substantial levels of resistance to a number of antibiotics, including penicillin, tetracyclines and ciprofloxacin.
 Advice is to avoid infection if possible, by following guidance on protected sex, testing and treatment.

-It is very important not to have any sort of anal, oral or vaginal sex during this period as you may be re-infected with gonorrhoea, or pass the infection to your partner.
+It is very important not to have any sort of anal, oral or vaginal sex during this period as you may be re-infected with gonorrhoea or pass the infection to your partners.

 It is possible to become infected with gonorrhoea again after being successfully treated.
 To avoid this, make sure any of your sexual partners have also been treated.
 Condoms, used properly and consistently, can prevent infection with gonorrhoea and many other sexually transmitted infections.